-Over the last four years, the Arrow programme has helped over 150 businesses to step into the future.
+Over the last five years, the Arrow programme has helped over 150 businesses to step into the future.

 From collaborating with wig-makers to teaming up with a service that helps families during the grieving process – Arrow supports businesses by connecting them with expertise from across the University, strengthening our local economy along the way.